pavatus/ait-wiki/content/blocks/door.md

 Opening the **Interior Door** while in flight would cause most entitys (including players) inside the **TARDIS Interior** will be sucked towards the door and would be located at the previous TARDIS Location.

-When your in flight you can hear when you are near the **Interior Door** the sound of the vortex and if theres lava infront of The TARDIS then you can hear bubbling noises from the lava
+When your in flight you can hear when you are near the **Interior Door** the sound of the vortex and when landed if theres lava infront of The TARDIS then you can hear bubbling noises from the lava and even water!
+You can also hear the weather outside too.

 ![Police Box Interior Door](images/interior_door/policebox_interior_door.png)